 The Alpha Omega House

-Alpha Omega was opened in 2013 by Deacon Don Christy, as a sober recovery house, who saw the house as an extension of his jail ministry in Dickinson County.
-Planning for the house at 112 West Brown Street in Iron Mountain, Michigan began in 2012 and was purchased from the Salvation Army.
+The original Alpha Omega house was opened in 2013, as a sober recovery house, serving as an extension of the jail ministry in Dickinson County.
 The house is currently zoned for 8 residents.

 The rehabilitation can best be addressed with an array of services provided by caring professionals involving the individual, family, and community, centered on Christ.
 Specifically, our mission is to provide a safe housing environment based on mutual dignity and respect, promote well-being, and encourage positive social contribution through faith.